Accessibility: Plain Language and Clear Communication

 - Use left-aligned text.
 A consistent left margin supports easier reading and better flow.

 - Ensure logical reading order.
-Proper heading structure (e.g., H1, H2, H3) to guide screen readers through content in a meaningful sequence.
+Use proper heading structure (e.g., H1, H2, H3) to guide screen readers through content in a meaningful sequence.

 Coursera